reswitched/reswitched.github.io/_posts/2018-05-23-ReswitchedWeekly17.md

 - JIT API!
 We can call svcMapProcessCodeMemory, meaning we can JIT.
 See [here](https://github.com/reswitched/libtransistor/issues/119) if you'd like to pick this up.
-- Joystick support in SDL2!
-If you want to pick this up, look at [this issue](https://github.com/reswitched/sdl-libtransistor/issues/1).
 - Thread Local Storage.
 Check [this issue](https://github.com/reswitched/libtransistor/issues/91).
 - Implementing more services into libtransistor.
 We're lacking a bunch of things like NFC support and whatnot.